What problem are we trying to solve?

 The traditional advice is to avoid easily guessed passwords, to use complex passwords (long and with upper case, lower case, numbers and symbols), to change your passwords often, to never write down your passwords, and to never share a password.

-This collective password advice sounds simple, but can be very difficult to follow.
+Using complex and unique passwords can be difficult advice to follow.
 If you have dozens of accounts you will be strongly tempted to use a password on multiple sites.
-You will avoid changing passwords.
 You will want to write passwords down.
 You will want to create a password scheme that makes your passwords predictable; this is as bad a practice as using the same password on multiple sites.

-Regarding password complexity and changing passwords: If some is trying to guess a password, they will eventually guess it.
-Your goal is to make this brute force attack take as long as possible.
+Regarding password complexity and changing passwords: If some is trying to crack a password, they will eventually guess it.
+Your goal is to make dictionary attacks (trying a list of common passwords) and brute force attacks ineffective.
 A long, complex password can take many years to guess, much longer than the hacker would devote to the task.
-When passwords are locked after multiple bad attempts, the hacker is further frustrated.
-Changing the password makes this brute force attack take even longer.
-You can use extremely complex passwords to avoid changing your password frequently.
+The advice to periodically change your password recognizes that a password will eventually be guessed, but you reset that clock when you change your password.

 A Password Manager (or Key Vault) is a secured store for account information, including passwords.
 Having a password manager enables you to create complex passwords for each application or web site.

 - LinkedIn Taking Steps To Protect Our Members or 6.5 Million Alleged LinkedIn Password Hashes Dumped Online